psychemedia/storytelling-notes/hand-of-glory.md

 'Lalla Rookh ' (" Veiled Prophet of Khorassan ").
 W. C. B

 ```

+And then it's the turn of those protective of traditional crafts and techniques:

 ```{admonition} "Hand of Glory: Thieves' Candles", *N&Q*, October 2nd, 1897
 :class: dropdown